sveawebpay/php-integration/README.md

 ### 5.7 PayPage payment method, all payment methods
 Send user to *PayPage* to select from the available payment methods.
 You can customise which payment methods to display, using the PayPagePayment methods includePaymentMethods(), excludePaymentMethods(), excludeCardPaymentMethods() and excludeDirectPaymentMethods().

-### 5.8 Payment method examples -- invoice orders, card orders, recurring card orders
+### 5.8 Payment method examples

+#### 5.8.1 Synchronous invoice order
-An example of a synchronous (invoice) order can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/invoiceorder/" target="_blank">examples/invoiceorder</a> folder.
+An example of a synchronous (invoice) order can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/invoiceorder/" target="_blank">example/invoiceorder</a> folder.

+#### 5.8.2 Asynchronous card order
-An example of an asynchronous (card) order can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/cardorder/" target="_blank">examples/cardorder</a> folder.
+An example of an asynchronous card order can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/cardorder/" target="_blank">example/cardorder</a> folder.

+#### 5.8.3 Asynchronous recurring card order
-An example of an recurring card order, both the setup transaction and a recurring payment, can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/cardorder_recur/" target="_blank">examples/cardorder_recur</a> folder.
+An example of an recurring card order, both the setup transaction and a recurring payment, can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/cardorder_recur/" target="_blank">example/cardorder_recur</a> folder.

 [<< To index](https://github.com/sveawebpay/php-integration/tree/develop#index)
 ## 6. WebPay entrypoint method reference